Zurc/lasaldelavida/episodio5-learning.md

 *Subject*: the TV station, in charge of emitting the signal (data).
 Une subject can have multiple subscribers

-Observers: any TV connected to the station (subscribed to the subject), they don't emit anything
+*Observers*: any TV connected to the station (subscribed to the subject), they don't emit anything

 It is the responsibility of the subject, to publish new data to the clients.
 Observers can not send any data back.
 They also don’t know about possible other subscribers.

-Hot observables are just like the TV station from our example.
+*Hot observables* are just like the TV station from our example.
 They always broadcast.
 It doesn't matter if there is actually a TV somewhere, that receives the signal.

-Cold observables, on the other hand, are like watching a DVD.
+*Cold observables*, on the other hand, are like watching a DVD.
 They start when you want, typically from the beginning.
 Cold observables do not produce any output unless there is somebody subscribed to them.
 They start pushing values to the stream when the subscribe method is called.

+An example of Cold observable in Angular: the HttpClient.
+If you don't subscribe to the result of a request, the request is not actually made!

 [ng-boostrap github io page, samples, code...](https://ng-bootstrap.github.io/)